Kizuha-xyz/Docs/docs/GWorks-ID/aboutGwid.md

 ### About GWorks-ID

-GWorks ID is a PHP based aut system for Websites and Apps.
+GWorks ID is a PHP based auth system for Websites and Apps.
 You can use it to login users to your Websites or Apps without save their information.

 ### Default URI's